deepaksood619/deepaksood619.github.io/docs/devops/kubernetes/tools.md

 https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm

-## Stern
+## Stern / logs

-Stern allows you totailmultiple pods on Kubernetes and multiple containers within the pod.
+Stern allows you to tail multiple pods on Kubernetes and multiple containers within the pod.
 Each result is color coded for quicker debugging.

 The query is a regular expression so the pod name can easily be filtered and you don't need to specify the exact id (for instance omitting the deployment id).
 If a pod is deleted it gets removed from tail and if a new pod is added it automatically gets tailed.